 - Dab a little Vicks VapoRub on your child’s chest at bedtime, unless your child has asthma or any sensitivity to the vapors.
-(A Penn State study found this treatment could be effective in easing congestion to help kids sleep.)
+(A Penn State study found this treatment could be effective in easing congestion to help children sleep.)

 4. Keep Baby Hydrated and the Air Moist

-5. Wipe the Nose with a Soft, Warm Cloth.
+5. Wipe the Nose with a Soft, Warm Cloth

 What You Should Know